digingbil/com_nxpeasyforms/README.md

 ## Recent Changes

 ### Bug Fixes
-- Restored the administrator form builder boot sequence so existing forms hydrate their saved title, fields, and settings immediately instead of flashing empty state or “Untitled form”.
+- Restored the administrator form builder boot sequence so existing forms hydrate their saved title, fields, and settings immediately instead of flashing empty state or "Untitled form".
 - Normalised the content plugin so it now parses `{nxpeasyform ...}` shortcodes coming from both objects and raw strings (articles, custom modules, custom fields), ensuring rendered markup replaces the placeholder across every Joomla content source while keeping asset loading idempotent.
+- Corrected the administrator controllers to request models via Joomla's `Administrator` prefix, eliminating the "Failed to create model" error when deleting or otherwise acting on forms and submissions.
+- Ensured frontend ACL defaults allow public rendering of shortcode-driven forms, restored the menu "Single Form" selector, and hardened duplication to work even when the DI container has not pre-registered repository services.
+- Removed the redundant bootstrap PHP entry file now that the DI service provider instantiates the plugin, relying solely on the manifest namespace for PSR-4 loading.
+- Bootstrapped the component service provider inside the administrator AJAX controller so test-email and other builder requests always have access to registered services without relying on global dispatcher state.
+- **Fixed Joomla Article integration form path loading**: Updated `JoomlaArticleDispatcher` to use `Form::addFormPath()` static method instead of the non-existent `ArticleModel::addFormPath()` instance method, resolving "Call to undefined method" errors when creating articles from form submissions in Joomla 5.4.0+.
+- **Fixed frontend validation error display**: Updated `frontend.joomla.js` to properly extract and display field-level validation errors from the nested `JsonResponse` wrapper structure (`data.errors.fields`), ensuring error messages now appear next to form fields in `.nxp-easy-form__error` elements with proper ARIA attributes.
+- **Fixed file upload handling**: Replaced deprecated `Folder::exists()` with native `is_dir()` in `FileUploader` for Joomla 5.4.0 compatibility.
+- **Fixed Joomla Article integration author modes**: Added support for 'none' author mode in `JoomlaArticleDispatcher::resolveAuthorId()`, allowing articles to be created without an assigned author (created_by = 0).
+- **Removed deprecated meta fields from Joomla Article integration**: Cleaned up `metadesc` and `metakey` fields from article creation payload as these are no longer used in Joomla content articles.
+- **Fixed duplicate variable declaration**: Resolved JavaScript error "can't access lexical declaration 'o' before initialization" in `formStore.js` by renaming duplicate `payload` variable to `responseData`.
+- **Fixed test email recipient resolution**: Updated email settings retrieval in `AjaxController` to handle nested component params structure and corrected recipient resolution logic in `FormSettingsModal.vue` to check `use_global_recipient` flag before local field values.
+- **Restored script options for builder Vue app**: Injected `initialData` and `lang` script options so editing existing forms no longer relies on an AJAX fetch and translations display correctly.
+- **Improved developer notices**: Replaced the WordPress `notice` markup with Bootstrap-flavoured alerts in the administrator builder (FA6 icons, close buttons) to match Joomla styling.
+- **Prevented duplicate forms on save**: Ensured the builder always posts the numeric form id when saving so empty-field saves update the current form rather than creating a new one.
+- **Frontend CAPTCHA handling**:
+  - Added `data-captcha-provider` / `data-captcha-site-key` attributes to rendered forms so the frontend knows which provider/keys to use.
+  - Rebuilt `frontend.joomla.js` to load the appropriate provider script (reCAPTCHA v3, Cloudflare Turnstile, Friendly Captcha), request tokens, populate `_nxp_captcha_token`, and surface provider-specific error messages when verification fails.
+- **Featured image propagation**: Joomla article submissions now copy the uploaded featured image into `images/nxpeasyforms/` and populate the article's intro/full image metadata automatically, so the image appears on the created article without manual edits.
+- **Featured image mapping persistence**: Normalised Joomla article integration defaults so the featured image, alt text, and caption field selections survive subsequent edits and legacy configurations continue to hydrate correctly.
+- **Featured image mapping controls**: Added dedicated mapping inputs (file selector plus alt/caption fields) and adjusted the dispatcher to pass the structured `images` payload expected by `com_content`, ensuring the intro image metadata is retained without the post-save shim.
+- Restored the administrator form builder boot sequence so existing forms hydrate their saved title, fields, and settings immediately instead of flashing empty state or "Untitled form".
+- Normalised the content plugin so it now parses `{nxpeasyform ...}` shortcodes coming from both objects and raw strings (articles, custom modules, custom fields), ensuring rendered markup replaces the placeholder across every Joomla content source while keeping asset loading idempotent.
-- Corrected the administrator controllers to request models via Joomla’s `Administrator` prefix, eliminating the “Failed to create model” error when deleting or otherwise acting on forms and submissions.
+- Corrected the administrator controllers to request models via Joomla's `Administrator` prefix, eliminating the "Failed to create model" error when deleting or otherwise acting on forms and submissions.
-- Ensured frontend ACL defaults allow public rendering of shortcode-driven forms, restored the menu “Single Form” selector, and hardened duplication to work even when the DI container has not pre-registered repository services.
+- Ensured frontend ACL defaults allow public rendering of shortcode-driven forms, restored the menu "Single Form" selector, and hardened duplication to work even when the DI container has not pre-registered repository services.
 - Removed the redundant bootstrap PHP entry file now that the DI service provider instantiates the plugin, relying solely on the manifest namespace for PSR-4 loading.
 - Bootstrapped the component service provider inside the administrator AJAX controller so test-email and other builder requests always have access to registered services without relying on global dispatcher state.